Mogli12/VehicleControlAddon/README.md

 * Please check the keys for shifting.
 G27/G29 gear shifters are supported.
 * The 7th gear of the gear shifter is special.
 If you use action binding ksmShifter7 please make sure that shuttle control is enabled.
 This action binding will swtich into 1st reverse gear.
 * Best transmission in combination with a gear shifter are 2X6, FPS and 6PS.

-## Developer version
-Please be aware you're using a developer version, which may and will contain errors, bugs, mistakes and unfinished code.

-You have been warned.

-If you're still ok with this, please remember to post possible issues that you find in the developer version.
-That's the only way we can find sources of error and fix them.
-Be as specific as possible:

-* tell us the version number
-* only use the vehicles necessary, not 10 other ones at a time
-* which vehicles are involved, what is the intended action?
-* Post!
-The!
-Log! to [Gist](https://gist.github.com/) or [PasteBin](http://pastebin.com/)

 ## Credits
 * Stefan Biedenstein